DvaeFroot/jpad-group-1/README.md

 The files have been documented to explain how most of the lines work.

-Read through the files starting from bot.js and then to the files inside the Function and so on.
+Read through the files starting from bot.js and then to the files inside the src/functions and so on.

 This isn't complete yet so don't hesitate to ask if you don't understand some parts.